k1151msarandega/Agentic-Semiconductor-Quantum-Device-Tuning/qdot-slam-pomdp/ground-zero-slam-primer.md

 local state set is bounded by `log(n_states)` in that set, not `N_DOT·log(2)`. **Re-derive the `w(t)` dynamic-range argument only after the joint-entropy fix is in place**, not against either of these interim bounds.

+### 5b.
+Greedy single-step selection can trap on a locally-rich, globally-narrow vein — distinct from the zero-IG stall above

+**Confirmed via a real FIM-only trajectory, not a hypothetical.** This is a *different* failure mode from Section 5's already-documented "IG correctly goes to zero when a window is uninformative" case — here, `IG_FIM` stayed genuinely **nonzero** for 14 consecutive steps, not degenerate at all, and a naive stall-detector watching for `IG≈0` would not have caught it.
+What happened instead: the policy repeatedly re-selected the same candidate point, which had real sensitivity to `α1` but — per Section 4c's observability constraint — **exactly zero** sensitivity to `E_c1` (same-dot-like point).
+Result: `α1`'s error collapsed from `6×10⁻⁴` to `~5×10⁻⁶` almost immediately, while `E_c1`'s error stayed completely flat for the entire run.
+The policy found a locally-rich, one-dimensional vein of information and had no mechanism to leave it once diminishing (but still nonzero) returns kept it locally optimal.

+**Why this matters more than a slow-convergence observation:** a single-step-lookahead greedy policy has no structural pressure to seek out interdot boundaries once it's found *some* nonzero signal nearby — Section 4c's constraint ("E_c only learnable near interdot boundaries") is a statement about where information exists, but nothing in the two-dial acquisition function as specified forces exploration toward those regions once a locally-good-enough alternative is available.
+This is a second, independent argument (alongside Section 5's aliasing case) for why an outer relocation/diversification mechanism isn't optional polish — it needs to trigger on **information becoming narrow** (concentrated in one parameter direction for many consecutive steps), not only on **information vanishing** (`IG≈0`).
+These are different triggers and a detector built for one won't catch the other.

 ### Units — resolved, not an invented exchange rate